rackerlabs/repose-perf-ui/README.md

 ```

+Load dump.rdb for redis and lighttpd_store.zip for lighttpd for test data setup

 <h3>Execution</h3>
 hERmes has extensive testing with Cucumber (<code>cucumber tests/</code>) and unit test (<code>ruby tests/Models/test_helper.rb</code>).
 The code coverage is compiled by simplecov.